Al-Khan Al-Ahmar

 It is worth noting the irony here – the same right-wing factions who advocate for the destruction of illegal Bedouin construction are often involved in the establishment of illegal outposts located within just a few hundred meters from Khan al-Ahmar (including Givat Haro’im, Hill 468, and another nearby outpost).
 This points to a certain level of cynicism amongst the Jewish settlements in the area – they demand the demolition of Kahn al-Ahmar’s structures, while their own commonly accepted practice involves illegal construction followed by obtaining permits retroactively.

-5. “The state invests in the Bedouins – they give them free plots of land!”
+5. "The state is investing in the Bedouins - they are giving them plots of land for free!"

 Al Khan Al Ahmar area in 1974.
 View from south to north.